Why Does Resistance Increase with Temperature? | Electrical Engineering Explained

 5. How does temperature affect transmission line losses?

-As temperature rises, line resistance increases, leading to higher I²R losses in transmission lines.
+As the temperature rises, line resistance increases, leading to higher I²R losses in transmission lines.

 Previous Post Next Post